29 Dutch Oven Dinners for the Nights You Want Comfort (Not a Sink Full of Dishes)

 17) Lentil Stew

-Lentils may humble, but that doesn’t mean they can’t be fun.
-Brown some tomato paste with cumin and garlic, then simmer the lentils with broth until they are tender and thick.
-It’s snug without being a naptime inducing brick.
-It feels faintly restaurant-y in my small kitchen, but I like it with yogurt and black pepper.
+Lentils may be simple but that does not mean you can’t have fun with them.
+For a start, brown some tomato paste with cumin and garlic (yummy!).
+Then, allow the lentils to simmer in broth until tender and thick.
+It ends up cozy without being a naptime brick.
+In my little food court feeling kitchen, I really like yogurt and black pepper.

 18) Moroccan Chicken